dsidavis/DSIWeb/content/articles/OfficeHours/DanHicks.md

 * Bibliometrics: Scopus, CrossRef web interface and API
 * Beginner through intermediate skills in R: ggplot for plotting, igraph for network analysis, dplyr for SQL-like data wrangling, RStudio
 * Philosophical issues in statistics and Data Science (How do you decide between frequentist or Bayesian methods?
 What should you do about P-hacking and alpha cutoffs?
 How do you know you've picked the right test? etc.)

+Note: Dan will be traveling intermittently to conferences in Spring 2018, so we strongly recommend emailing him prior to attending his office hours.